-Issues of civil disobedience and our right to engage in lawful protest are perhaps more important than they have been in at least the last half-century.
-The passage of Bill 78 by the Québec National Assembly in May 2012 marked the most extreme use of legislation to crush the exercise of basic rights since the 1970 War Measures Act.
+Even before the advent of the plutocracy in the United States, issues of civil disobedience and our right to engage in lawful protest had become more important than they have been in at least the last half-century.
+The passage of Bill 78 by the Québec National Assembly in May

+2012 marked the most extreme use of legislation to crush the exercise of basic rights since the 1970 War Measures Act.
 It has been described in those terms and also as an "act of mass repression".
 Bill 78 imposed fines for anyone blocking access to a school - up to \$5,000 for an individual; \$35,000 for a student leader, and \$125,000 for a student union.
 Its regulation of demonstrations was unprecedented.
 It required demonstrators to provide 8 hours' notice to the police, along with a detailed itinerary.
 In addition to these dramatic fines, it limits assemblies of 50 or more people, permits the government to defund student associations, and forces employees back to work.